ibm-cloud-docs/vmwaresolutions/shared/shared_iam-integration.md

 ### Resetting an IAM integration
 {: #shared_set-iam-results-reset}

 You must delete all OpenID Connect (OIDC) users and imported groups with the OIDC type, then the OIDC provider before you can reset the IAM integration.
-For more information, see [Deleting the OpenID Connect configuration in your vCloud Director Organization](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-delete-oidc).
+For more information, see [Deleting the OpenID Connect configuration in your VMware Cloud Director Organization](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-delete-oidc).

 ### Single sign-on availability
 {: #shared_set-iam-results-sso}

-After the IAM integration is enabled, you can use single sign-on to log in to the vCloud Director console.
+After the IAM integration is enabled, you can use single sign-on to log in to the VMware Cloud Director console.
-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **vCloud Director console**.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **VMware Cloud Director console**.
 2. From the log in panel, click **SIGN IN WITH SINGLE SIGN-ON** to log in to the console.

 ## Related links